 If you’re in need of a loan in the immediate future but have no credit history to speak of, your best shot at getting approved may be to get a co-signer for your loan.

-“Having a co-signer can move you up on the scale as far as creditworthiness,” says Justin Lavelle, chief communications director of the online background check platform Been Verified.
+“Having a co-signer can move you up on the scale as far as creditworthiness,” says Justin Lavelle, chief communications officer of the online background check platform Been Verified.

 Why does this matter?
 Because a co-signer guarantees the loan, generally meaning they’re on the hook to pay back any money owed if you can’t.
 Since this lowers the lender’s risk, it can help you get approved for a credit card or loan even if you have little or no credit history.